chrisamador/unity-house/docs/implementation-plan.md

 **Deliverable**: An application where users can create and publish dynamic pages.

-## Layer 4: Domain Resolution and Multi-tenancy
+## Phase 4: Domain Resolution and Multi-tenancy

 **Goal**: Implement custom domain support and multi-tenant features.